fabio1623/fabio1623/README.md

 Welcome to my GitHub repository!
-This repository contains the code of some of my Data Analysis projects in **Python** as well as some others in **C#/.NET**.
+This repository contains some of my :
+- Data Analysis projects in Python
+- Other projects in C# / .NET

 Feel free to explore and if you have any questions or feedback, please don't hesitate to contact me.